storj/docs/app/learn/concepts/file-repair/page.md

 docId: z4JgCuivlGbnn4YQMmlVX
 redirects:
   - /dcs/concepts/file-repair
+metadata:
+  title: Understanding File Repair in a Distributed Network
+  description:
+    Overview of how data durability is ensured in a distributed network, even when nodes fail or leave the network, including a detailed explanation of the File Repair function.
 ---

 This section describes at a high level how the system maintains availability of data on the network in the event that one or more storage nodes fail or leave the network.